 - Dislocated jaw

-- Deep cuts to the mouth and face that won’t stop bleeding
+- Deep cuts in the mouth and face that won’t stop bleeding

 - Large dental abscess that makes it difficult to breathe or swallow

-It actually costs more money to visit the ER first before calling our emergency dentist.
-Save yourself the hospital bill by calling us first.
-Our dentist will be able to diagnose and treat the source of your child’s dental pain, restoring oral health.
+It actually costs more money to visit the ER before calling our emergency dentists.
+If your child isn’t in a life-threatening situation, save yourself the hospital bill by calling us first.
+Our dentists will be able to diagnose and treat the source of your child’s dental pain, restoring oral health.

 - Severe tooth pain

 - Dental abscess

 - Swollen gums

 - Knocked-out tooth

 - Broken tooth or large piece of missing tooth